rox-architecture/RODEOS/assets/markdown/ROBOCEPTION_BOXPICK_MISTRAL_CHUNKED.md

 ---

-<chunk_context>The BoxPick module is introduced as a ready-to-use perception solution for robotic pick-and-place applications, focusing on the detection of rectangular surfaces and their positioning for grasping.
+<chunk_context>The BoxPick module is introduced as a ready-to-use perception solution for robotic pick-and-place applications, specifically designed to detect rectangular surfaces and determine their position, orientation, and size for grasping.
 It includes features such as a user-friendly interface for setup and testing, the ability to define Regions of Interest (ROIs), integrated Load Carrier detection for bin-picking applications, and support for both stationary and robot-mounted cameras.
-Additionally, it offers a quality assessment for proposed grasp points and a 3D visualization of detection results, emphasizing its specific application within the rc_cube system and its dependency on licensing for certain features like the +Match extension.</chunk_context>
+The module also offers a quality assessment for proposed grasp points and allows for sorting strategies and 3D visualization of detection results, emphasizing its application in automated environments.
+The ItemPick module is mentioned as an optional add-on that requires a separate license.</chunk_context>
 <chunk>### 6.3.5 BoxPick

 ### 6.3.5.1 Einführung